-2. Combine all the dry ingredients in a bowl, leaving out the dried fruit.
-Heat the honey in a small saucepan over a low heat until warm and loose.
-(You can use honey straight from the pot but it will be stickier and harder to work with.
+2. Combine the dry ingredients in a bowl, leaving out the dried fruit.
+Heat the honey in a small saucepan over a low heat until warm and runny (you can use honey straight from the pot but it may be too sticky.

-6. After 20 minutes take it out and incorparate the apricots and raisons.
-Pop back in the over for another 10 minutes but check and turn the mixture again after 5 minutes.
+5. After 20 minutes take the granola out the oven and incorporate the apricots and raisons.
+Return to the oven and bake for another 10 minutes (remember to check it after 5minutes though as before).

 If you’ve had a go at making my granola or any of my other recipes I’d love to hear about it. @corrieheale firstname.lastname@example.org